 possible performance.

-Vector Store - The size of the datasets in large retail and e-commerce
+The size of the datasets in large retail and e-commerce

 companies can reach millions of items and billions of total interactions, and deployed